schorsch1976/blogcxx/README.md

 ---

 ## Features common between blogcpp-9 and blogcxx-1
 -  Markdown support: Write your articles and pages in Markdown, get HTML.
 -  Theming support: You don't like the available themes?
 Well, nor do I.
    Go on and make a better one!
--  OEmbed support: Just post an OEmbed-enabled link (e.g. Twitter or YouTube) and ``blogcxx`` will embed the media for you.
 -  RSS feeds for new articles, tags and categories.
 -  Sticky articles: Just put ``Sticky: On`` on top of your article file.
 -  Emoji support: Write ``:-)`` and get a *real* smiling face instead.
 -  Commenting support: Even a static blog needs a community. ;-)
--  OpenGraph support if you feel like sharing stuff on Facebook or whatever.
 -  Syntax highlighting via [highlight.js](https://highlightjs.org/).
 -  Article series: If you have articles which continue other articles, you can just add them to the same series and ``blogcxx`` will make